 What are analysts forecasting for Palantir stock over the next year?

 After the IPO, coverage on Palantir stock has seen analysts underestimate the companies sharp price growth.
-The current 12 month price targets from analysts suggest an average target of $23.57 a share.
-This suggests an upside of 3% from Palantir’s current trading price.
+The current 12 month price targets from analysts suggest an average target of $20.75 a share.
+This suggests a downside of 3.78% from Palantir’s current trading price.
 Here are the most recent price targets for Palantir stock over the past month:

-Royal Bank of Canada 5/13/2021 – analyst Matt Hedberg lowered the 12 month price target from $27 to $20 a share.
-The price target suggests an upside of 13% from the current trading price.
+Royal Bank of Canada 5/13/2021 – Analyst Matt Hedberg lowered the 12 month price target from $27 to $20 a share.
+The price target suggests a downside of 3% from the current trading price.

 Credit Suisse Group 3/16/2021 – Analyst Yaoxian Chew initiated coverage with a 12-month price target at $20 a share, with an Underperform rating.